 After every meal, and after cleaning your aligners and brushing your teeth, try using mouthwash to give your mouth an extra injection of minty freshness.
 Even mouthwashes designed expressly for dry mouth are available, so you may be able to find a solution to all of your Invisalign-related problems.

 It's possible that you're following these recommendations but still experience dry mouth or foul breath because of an underlying reason.
-Try contacting your BC and Alberta orthodontist's office for a consultation and to see if this is indeed the case.
+Try contacting your BC orthodontist's office for a consultation and to see if this is indeed the case.

 Drink Water with your Aligners in